The London Leatherman

 McClaren & Westwood

 It is well documented that designers Malcolm McClaren and Vivienne Westwood sold fetish and bondage wear in their boutique SEX (1974-76) on the Kings Road, London and they looked to specialists like The London Leatherman for fetish and fashion items to be sold in their shop.
-The leather items (and some non-leather items such as PVC t-shirts) sold at SEX were supplied by The London Leatherman.
+The leather items (and some non-leather items such as ciré t-shirts and towelling items) sold at SEX were supplied by The London Leatherman.
 The London Leatherman came to be a very significant and convenient supplier in the early days for McClaren & Westwood whose route to and from their home in Clapham and shop in the Kings Road took them right by The London Leatherman showroom and workshop in Battersea.
+The most popular The London Leatherman items at their boutique being the studded belts, studded wristbands, leather jeans, leather t-shirts and sheer ciré fabric t-shirts.
+Items would have ‘Sex’ labels or The London Leatherman labels, sometimes both labels, sometimes no labels!

 McClaren & Westwood bought from and worked with The London Leatherman from as early as 1972 for their shop ‘Let It Rock’ (1971-73), during the shops ‘Too Fast To Live, Too Young To Die’ period, (1973-74), ‘Sex’ and very much for the height of punk when they traded as ‘Seditionaries’ (1976-80).
 Malcolm McClaren is pictured here outside his boutique SEX wearing leather jeans made by The London Leatherman and t-shirt printed with a picture of a leather mask made by The London Leatherman and sold at SEX.

 McClaren & Westwood worked with The London Leatherman for many years and on collection pieces into the 1990s.